araobp/sensor-network/openwrt/README.md

 root@OpenWrt:~# /etc/init.d/firewall reload
 ```

-Connect the wan port to the gateway router, then:
+Connect the wan port to the gateway router with an Ethernet cable, then:

 ```
 pi@raspberrypi:~ $ ssh root@192.168.57.103